Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets

 Thus it suffices to find an exponentially long simulation of the toggle switch/toggle line.
 Before describing this simulation, we present an exponentially long simulation of an intermediate gadget called the \emph{reverse branch}, shown in Figure~\ref{fig:rev branch}.
-This has one state and three locations, of which we assume is never entered, one will never be exited, and one is both exited and entered.
+This gadget has one state and three locations.
+We assume the top right location is only used as an entrance, and the bottom right location is only used as an exit.

-Our exponentially long simulation of a reverse branch is shown in Figure~\ref{fig:trainyard to rb}.
-The $k$ gadgets in the bottom row serve as fan-ins, since we assume the robot never enters at the bottom right.
+Figure~\ref{fig:trainyard to rb} shows our exponentially long simulation of a reverse branch.
+The $k$ gadgets in the bottom row serve as fan-ins, since we assume the agent never enters at the bottom right.
 Consider the states of the top row of $k+1$ gadgets as describing a number in binary: up (state 1) is $0$, down (state 2) is $1$, and the bits are read right to left.
-When the robot enters at the left, it increments this number (mod $2^{k+1}$) and exits at the bottom right, unless the states are all up so the number is $0$, in which case it exits the top right.
-When the robot enters at the top right, it flips the state of every gadget in the top row and exits at the left; this changes the number by $x\mapsto-x-1$.
+When the agent enters at the left, it increments this number (mod $2^{k+1}$) and exits at the bottom right, unless the states are all up so the number is $0$, in which case it exits the top right.
+When the agent enters at the top right, it flips the state of every gadget in the top row and exits at the left; this changes the number by $x\mapsto-x-1$.
 In particular, the distance from $0$ changes by at most $1$ with each transition.
 By starting at $2^k$ as in Figure~\ref{fig:trainyard to rb}, it takes at least $2^k$ transitions to reach $0$, so the simulation is correct for $2^k$ transitions.

 Now we simulate a toggle switch/toggle line using a Trainyard gadget and two reverse branches, as shown in Figure~\ref{fig:trainyard tw/t}.
-When the robot enters the top, it exits the top right, flipping the state of the Trainyard gadget (in the middle); this is the toggle line.
-When the robot enters the bottom right, it exits at the top left or bottom left depending on the state of the Trainyard gadget, and flips the state; this is the toggle switch.
+When the agent enters at $a$, it exits at $b$, flipping the state of the Trainyard gadget (in the middle); this is the toggle line.
+When the agent enters at $c$, it exits at $d$ or $e$ depending on the state of the Trainyard gadget, and flips the state; this is the toggle switch.
 Each transition through the simulated gadget makes at most one transition through each reverse branch, so if the reverse branches are correct for $2^k$ transitions, so is the toggle switch/toggle line. \end{proof}